 The platter with the magical chicken floated downriver where it was grabbed by the mahout, who was in the river bathing his elephants.
 Just at that time, the Bodhisatta divined what had happened and went to wait at the mahout’s house for him to return.
-When the mahout returned home, the chicken was brought out to eat and the Bodhisatta requested to be the one to serve it.
-He gave the mahout the best flesh, his wife the outer, and himself the inner.
-After they ate, the Bodhisatta told them that in three days they would be king and queen.
+When the mahout got home, they sat down to eat and the Bodhisatta requested to be the one to serve the meal.
+He gave the mahout the best meat, his wife the outer, and himself the inner.
+After they ate, the Bodhisatta told the astonished couple that in three days they would be king and queen.

-Three days later a neighboring king came with his army and laid siege to the city.
-The king told the mahout to put on the royal robes and go fight while he, in disguise, went with the foot soldiers.
-Right away an arrow felled the king and he died on the spot.
+Three days later, a neighboring king came with his army and laid siege to the city.
+The king told the mahout to put on the royal robes to fight while he, in disguise, went with the foot soldiers.
+Right away, an arrow felled the king, and he died on the spot.
 The mahout, meanwhile, led the soldiers to battle and killed the invading king.
 After performing rites for their deceased king, the advisors had to choose a successor.
 Seeing as the king had given the royal robes to the mahout and the mahout had proven himself brave, skilled, and wise, they made the obvious choice.
 His wife became his queen and the Bodhisatta his chaplain.

 In the Lifetime of the Buddha

-Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, had given away all his wealth helping people and he fell into poverty.
+Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, had given away all his wealth helping the poor, and he fell into poverty.
 But a fairy who lived above one of his palace’s gateways had been advised by Indra, king of the gods, to take some goblins and scare some of Anathapindika’s debtors into repaying him, and to use her own supernatural powers to recover some treasure chests he had lost.
 Thanks to her assistance, Anathapindika became wealthy again.